 The Wheel publishes essays, criticism, poetry, fiction, and images.
 Potential contributors should familiarize themselves with the journal before contacting the Editors.
 Proposals for articles and criticism should include a basic thesis statement and an explanation of why The Wheel provides a suitable context for this work.
 Poetry, fiction, and visual essays should be submitted for review in full.
 All potential contributors should submit a short biography.
 The Editors are also happy to review completed manuscripts, which should be submitted with the same information required above.

 The Wheel rarely publishes articles over 3,000 words and only by prior arrangement with the author, so all submissions should respect this limit.
 Manuscripts should be submitted as Microsoft Word files.
-Essays and criticism should be formatted according to the current edition of Chicago Manual of Style.
-Footnotes must be kept to a minimum.

 Submissions and proposals should be sent to email@example.com.
 The Editors endeavor to respond to all inquiries promptly.
 If you do not receive a reply within four weeks, please send a follow-up query.
 Accepted submissions may not appear in print immediately but contributors will ordinarily be notified of the issue in which their work will appear at the time of acceptance.

 Letters in response to articles published in The Wheel are welcome, and will appear in the following issue, if they are deemed to contribute to the discussion.
 Letters should be submitted within one month of the publication of an issue, in order to meet editorial deadlines.
 Submissions under four hundred words are preferred, and may be edited for length and clarity.
 Please send them to firstname.lastname@example.org.